Jess Harrison (she/her) Registered Member BACP Dip Couns.

-These lockdown times are hard: you may be discovering your strengths as well as deep feelings of overwhelm, grief, helplessness, loneliness to name a few.
+In these changing times you may be discovering your strengths as well as deep feelings of overwhelm, grief, helplessness, loneliness to name a few.
 You don’t have to be alone in this.
-Online Counselling via video apps can really help.
+Online Counselling from your chosen safe space via video apps can really help.

 Relationship issues, lonely, overwhelmed or depressed, struggling in general or because of specific events?
 Sometimes friends and family are unable to support you in the way you need.
-I have practises online and in Exeter, Sidmouth, Taunton and Farnham, Surrey where I offer professional, confidential, non-judgemental counselling for teens, adults and couples.
+I have practises online and can meet in person monthly in Exeter, Sidmouth, Taunton and Farnham, Surrey.
+I offer professional, confidential, non-judgemental counselling for teens, adults and couples.
 Currently all sessions are via online video apps.

 I use an integrated approach which means I draw on a range of skills and theories to adapt counselling to your individual needs.
 I am passionate about the work I do because I know it helps you on the path back to being yourself.